Understanding Bird's-Eye View of Road Semantics using an Onboard Camera: The Proposed Method

 \subsection{Temporal Aggregation}

-The temporal aggregation module is the core of our architecture and fuses the temporal information from the backbone, and image-level heatmaps in one BEV feature representation of the size $1\times H''/8\times W''/8\times C + 2F$, as visualized in Figure \ref{fig:temporal_agg}.
+The temporal aggregation module is the core of our architecture and fuses the temporal information, which takes place directly on the BEV.
+This module consists of two key operations: (i) temporal warping and (ii) aggregation of the three inputs obtained from (1) the backbone, (2) the object decoder, and (3) the static map decoder.
+The aggregation process combines the image features from the backbone with the predictions from the object and static map decoders.
+Our aggregation process leads to the BEV feature representation of size $1\times H''/8\times W''/8\times C + 2F$.
+An illustration of the BEV temporal aggregation module in shown in Fig.~\ref{fig:temporal_agg}.

-\paragraph{Temporal warping} is the process of warping all the the image plane features and heatmaps into one common BEV representation, by means of a projective homography.
+\paragraph{Temporal warping} It is the process of warping all the image plane features and heatmaps into one common BEV representation, by means of a projective homography.
 This requires a per frame warping function $A_B$ that projects features from the $n$-th camera coordinate system to a fixed common BEV coordinate system.
-Such warping can be derived from the knowledge about the ground plane with respect to the camera coordinate (or an intermediate) system.
-Since our goal is to estimate the semantic HD-map of the reference frame, we use ego-coordinate system of the reference frame as the fixed common BEV coordinate system.
-The warp from the camera plane to the BEV plane is given as a projective homography between the two planes.
-Formally, for the $n$-th frame we define this using a warping matrix $W_n$, which transforms the image plane features or heatmaps $P_n$ the the common BEV map using the warping function $A_B(W_n,P_n)$.
-We can perform a warp since the camera intrinsic, camera extrinsics as well as the ground plane's coordinates are known.
-Note that for the camera extrinsics, we assume that the motion of the car is known.
+Such warping can be derived by assuming a flat ground plane.
+Since our goal is to estimate the semantic BEV map of the reference frame, we use the ego-coordinate system of the reference frame as the fixed common BEV coordinate system.
+The warp from the camera plane to the BEV plane is given as a homography between the two planes.
+Formally, for the $n$-th frame we define this using a warping matrix $W_n$, which transforms the image plane features or heatmaps $P_n$ to the common BEV map using the warping function $A_B(W_n,P_n)$.
+We can perform a warp since the camera intrinsic and extrinsics are known.
+Note that for the extrinsics, we assume that the motion of the car is known.
 In practice, the camera motion can be obtained using the vehicles' odometry pipeline, such as visual Simultaneous Localization and Mapping (vSLAM)~\cite{nister2004visual,durrant2006simultaneous,sualeh2019simultaneous,sumikura2019openvslam}.
+Given the extrinsic matrices at reference frame and frame $n$, $E_R$ and $E_n$ respectively, as well as the intrinsic matrix $K$ the warping function is $E_RE_n'K'$.